federicomaffei/federicomaffei.github.io/_posts/2014-12-31-DNS-whatisit.md

 4. If the hostname is resolved, an IP address is returned.
 Otherwise step 3) is repeated for all the labels of the domain name in sequence, until a result is reached.

-I did an amazing diagram to show that.
+I made a diagram that shows that.

 <img src="http://federicomaffei.github.io/public/images/dnsbasic.jpg" class="center-image"></img>